 Once you have added the flour to the wet ingredients you want to be very gentle with the batter.
-You could even remove the bowl from the stand mixer and mix all dry ingredients in by hand!
+I recommend removing the bowl from the stand mixer and mix all dry ingredients in by hand.

 If you do not want to add pineapple, you can add 1/4 more oil and omit the pineapple.
 You can also make other substitutions or changes like adding sweetened coconut (1/4 cup should do!) or using a little brown sugar.

-Allow the cakes to cool completely before assembling cake.
+Allow the cakes to cool completely before assembling the cake.
 I like to use a chilled cake for assembly and a room-temperature frosting.
 You may need to level your cake prior to assembly.
-Get detailed instructions on that here.
+(Get detailed instructions on that here.)

-BONUS: One way to make this cake AMAZING (and for the 21+ crowd) is to plump up your raisins in rum or the alcohol of choice.
+BONUS: One way to make this cake AMAZING (and for the 21+ crowd) is to plump up your raisins in rum or brandy.

-Man, it was good.
-The flavor of this carrot cake recipe is delightful.
+Everything about these recipes is perfection.
+The flavor of this homemade carrot cake recipe is delightful.
 The texture was exquisite.
-It’s perfection.
+It’s the world’s best!